igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 ## On-path loss observation

-There are three sources of observable loss that network operators need to guarantee high QoS :
+There are three sources of loss that network operators need to observe to guarantee high QoS :

 * _upstream loss_ - loss between the sender and the observation point
   ({{upstreamloss}})